prashu316/Image-Denoising-Using-Convolutional-Autoencoder/README.md

 Sample Input(top) and Output(bottom): ![denoise-git](https://user-images.githubusercontent.com/57295909/183428018-5b407ab8-4b42-4ab0-9507-1dc47ba09fc9.png)

-The python notebook with the code and output is present in this folder.
+The python notebook with the code and output is present in this folder along with a raw file containing only the code.